Himanshu-97-cloud/Email-Spam-Classifier/README.md

 ## 🏋️ Train the Model

-Run the following command once to train the model and save it.
+Run the following command once to train and save the model.

 ```bash
 python train_model.py